electro-smith/libDaisy/doc/md/Working-With-ADC.md

 You'll notice that you access them by the order in which you initialized them, not by the number associated with the Pin.

+## Using Different Kinds of Inputs

+OK.
+So now we know what to do with one, or a few inputs that already conform to the expected input range.

+What happens when we're connecting something that doesn't?

+This could include sensors that output signals on the scale of millivolts, or something like a Eurorack CV input that has a wide 10V range.

+Let's take them one at a time.

 ## Further Reading